 - Self-advocacy is proven not only to be required in many instances, but it also has been proven to contribute to the academic success of students with disabilities.
 If you have not done this much in the past, we are here to support you as you learn these skills.

 Alternative Testing FAQs

-Student Accessibility Services operates the Testing Center on the 2nd floor of Beeghly Library.
+Student Accessibility Services operates the Testing Center in Good Hall 216.
 Students registered with SAS and receiving exam accommodations may elect to have their exams proctored in the Testing Center by the Testing and Accessibility Coordinator.
-The Testing Center, with its six private rooms and 13 study carrels, allows for a distraction reduced testing environment.
+The Testing Center allows for a distraction reduced testing environment.

 The Testing Center operates from 8:00 a.m. - 5:00 p.m.
 Monday through Friday during the Fall and Spring terms.
 The Testing Center is closed on Mountain Day, Reading Day, Liberal Arts Symposium day, and during all scheduled breaks.
 The Testing Center does not operate during the Winter and Summer terms.

 - Do I need to schedule an exam in the Testing Center if my instructor is going to proctor